sf::st_as_sf(data.table::rbindllist(<list_of_sf>))

 # or, preferable in a programming context:

-:Note that those five steps are integrated in the function
+sf_object <- sf_object[seq_len(nrow(sf_object)), ]data.table:Note that those five steps are integrated in the function

-enabling a painless and fast
+sfhelpers::st_rbindlist() enabling a painless and fast

-conversion of a list
+conversion of a list of sf objects to a single

-object.
-Moreover st_rbindlist()
+sf object.
+Moreover st_rbindlist() has

-argument options capable of handling list
+argument options capable of handling lists of

-objects that differ by the names and positions of their
+sf objects that differ by the names and positions of their

 geometry and other attribute columns.